 Take an assessment in English or Spanish on The Library’s Northstar Digital Literacy platform and get feedback with a learning plan tailored to the skills you need most.
 Assessments offered include: Basic Computer Skills, Internet Basics, Using Email, Windows 10, Microsoft Word, Microsoft Excel, Microsoft PowerPoint, Google Docs, Information Literacy, Career Search Skills, and Your Digital Footprint.
 Register for an at-home assessment to complete online or attend an in-person class.
 See the Tech Learning Lab’s complete program schedule.
 Once you have a learning plan, you can work at your own pace to tackle online lessons to develop the digital life sklll you need most.
 Browse our complete listing of computer and technology classes:

-• Event: Computer and Career Center Open Lab
+• Event: Career & Computer Help Center

-• Date & Time: Thursday, March 06, 10:30am
+• Date & Time: Thursday, June 26, 10:30am

 • Location: Garfield Park Branch